MZachmann/PicoPendant/PythonSrc/README.md

 ### web

 * wifiConnect is the wifi connection method
-* webQueue is a serial Wifi queue but currently unused.
-It was desiged for threading or async.
-* ureq is async urequests (for debug)
+* arequest is async urequests
-* ureqorig is urequests with additional diagnostics (for debug)

 ### root files